 Component Units with Taxing Authority.
-In 2007, the County Council created a County-wide flood control zone district and a County-wide ferry district which levy regular property taxes at rates of \$0.13860 and \$0.00306 per \$1,000 of assessed value, respectively, for the 2015 tax year.
-The boundaries of each district are coterminous with the boundaries of the County, and the members of the County Council serve initially as the legislative body for each district but, under State law, each district is a separate taxing district with independent taxing authority.
+In 2007, the County Council created a County-wide flood control zone district and a County-wide ferry district which levy regular property taxes at rates of \$0.12980 and \$0.00279 per \$1,000 of assessed value, respectively, for the 2016 tax year.
+The boundaries of each district are coterminous with the boundaries of the County; the members of the County Council serve initially as the legislative body for each district but, under State law, each district is a separate taxing district with independent taxing authority.
+In 2015, the County assumed the ferry district and its taxing authority.
+The ferry district is now a County agency: the Department of Transportation-Marine Division.